Jesus said that the first and greatest commandment is to Love the Lord your God with all your heart, soul, mind, and strength.

 The Lifetime Transaction

 Are you ready?
-It isn’t a one-and-done transaction.
-It takes a lifetime to complete.
+It isn’t a one-and-done transaction that takes a lifetime to complete.
 It is actually a constant, growing exchange of old for new.
 But only if we allow it to be.
 God is never the one who is holding back.
 There is a flood of goodness, newness, joy, grace, and love ready to be poured out.
 Since we might not be able to handle it all at once, we receive it as we are ready and willing.
 In times of hardship, we don’t have to be ready or ask, He just gives before we even know we have a need.

 I pray that you are built up and strengthened in the knowledge of what the first and greatest commandment really means and that it brings you great joy and anticipation.
 It is all about divine love.